Traditional Slovenian food & drink

 Lamb and game are also commonly used meats.
 Italian influences peek through in the popularity of various pastas and ravioli.

-Dandelion salads have been a hit for centuries, harvested from fields when the snow melts, usually around March or April.
-But once they start flowering, they’re no longer on their plates.
+Dandelion salads have been enjoyed for centuries, picked from fields as the snow melts in early spring, usually around March or April.
+Once the plants begin to flower, they’re no longer used.

 Idrijski Žlikrofi